WILD YAK EXPEDITIONS Team

 The Butterfly Help Project

-Through each participation to a Trip with WILD YAK EXPEDITIONS, our Guests contribute to Norbu and Andrea’s Swiss Association “The Butterfly Help Project” that supports namely the Sherpa kids of the “high-altitude workers” who passed away by enabling them to continue their education and studies.
+Through each participation to a Trip with WILD YAK EXPEDITIONS, our Guests contribute to Norbu and Andrea’s Swiss non-profit Association “The Butterfly Help Project” that supports namely the Sherpa kids of the “high-altitude workers” who passed away by enabling them to continue their education and studies.
 An amount from each Trip is thus donated to the “The Butterfly Help Project”.
 WILD YAK EXPEDITIONS has already supported the building of the Shree Janajyoti School of the village of Leptung (Dolakha district) for more than 342 kids, which was completely destroyed by the 2015 earthquake.
 WILD YAK EXPEDITIONS is now planning to contribute to the rebuilding of the Shree Primary School of the Palep village in the Langtang National Park (Rasuwa district).